English subtitles available. Please click the ‘CC’ button on the bottom right of the player to activate

 “This film cuts through the stereotypes about Western women who joined ISIS and makes a compelling case for bringing them home.
 In the process, it reveals an unusual sisterhood between these women and a Kurdish social worker who helps them even though ISIS sought to destroy her community.” – Letta Tayler, associate director, Crisis and Conflict Division, Human Rights Watch

-5:00 PM EDT / 2:00 PM PDT – Join us for a live Q&A with filmmaker Alba Sotorra Clua, Kurdish Feminist Activist Sevinaz Evdike and Letta Tayler, Associate Director, Crisis and Conflict, HRW and Maya Foa, Joint Executive Director, Reprieve, moderated by Azadeh Moaveni, Author of Guest House for Young Widows: Among the Women of ISIS, and Director of the Gender and Conflict Project, International Crisis Group.
-Register here
+Thank you to everyone who joined our digital film festival screening + live Q&A on May 20.
+You can still watch the film at your own pace until May 27, and view the recording of the Q&A with filmmaker Alba Sotorra Clua, Kurdish Feminist Activist Sevinaz Evdike and Letta Tayler, Associate Director, Crisis and Conflict, HRW and Maya Foa, Joint Executive Director, Reprieve, moderated by Azadeh Moaveni, Author of Guest House for Young Widows: Among the Women of ISIS, and Director of the Gender and Conflict Project, International Crisis Group here on our Vimeo page

 We do not want the cost of entry to be a barrier for participation in the festival.
 If the price of buying a ticket to this film would prevent you from participating, please email the following address (email@example.com) + you will receive an auto-reply email with a free ticket code.
 We have set aside a set # of tickets per film on a first come first-served basis.
 Once the free tickets are no longer available, the code will no longer work.
 For anyone that purchases a ticket, we appreciate your support.
 Your ticket purchase enables us to make tickets free for those who might otherwise be unable to watch.
 This also allows the festival to support the filmmakers for sharing their work in our festival and for the festival to cover the cost of hosting the films online.